fbscript

 ACS RPL Skill Assessment for ICT Professionals to Migrate to Australia

 On behalf of the Department of Australian Home Affairs, the Australian Computer Society is responsible for conducting your skills assessment.
-Based on your claimed identified occupation, ACS will analyze your ICT knowledge and abilities.
+ACS will analyze your ICT knowledge and abilities based on your identified occupation.

-Applicants who lack sufficient ICT experience must complete the RPL process.
+Applicants who need more ICT experience must complete the RPL process.
 An RPL report should also include an employment reference letter.
 Your employment reference letter should offer specific details about your academic credentials.

 • Your report must be unique and unpublished.
-If your RPL report is found to be plagiarized, it will be dismissed.
+If your RPL report gets found to get plagiarized, it will get dismissed.
 Modern plagiarism detection techniques, such as Turnitin, are used by ACS to ensure that no plagiarism occurs.

 • You must demonstrate your professional experience in the actual world.
 Working in a real-world environment provided you with valuable experience.
-If you include false information, expect it to be rejected.
+If you include false information, expect it to get rejected.

-• Your job duties and responsibilities must match the ANZSCO occupation for which you applied.
+• Your job duties and responsibilities must match the ANZSCO occupation you applied for.

 • It will assist if you give credit to people whose ideas, examples, and diagrams you used in your report.